News

 Professor Yoon-Kyoung Cho Featured in Nature’s Celebration of Inspiring Women in Science

+Professor Yoon-Kyoung Cho (Department of Biomedical Engineering) has been in featured in a Nature article celebrating inspiring women in science.
 In celebration of International Women’s Day on March 8, a prominent article published by Nature has recognized Professor Yoon-Kyoung Cho, a leading biomedical engineer at UNIST.
-The article, titled “Behind Every Great Woman in Science, There’s Another Great Woman in Science,” highlights the crucial role of mentorship and collaboration...
+The article, titled “Behind...

 New Study Reveals How Brain Connectivity Influences Decision-Making in Social Contexts

+Their findings have been published in the esteemed international journal, eLife on October 29, 2024.
 Abstract Observing others’ choices influences individuals’ decisions, often leading them to follow others.
 However, it is repeatedly reported that being observed by others tends to make people act more riskily.
-We hypothesized that this discrepancy arises from individuals’ belief that others prefer riskier choices than they...
+We hypothesized...

 Innovative Platform Unveils Scalable Production of Functional Organoids